JakeD57/capitalclubfooter/README.md

 # Custom Footer
-Re-design of a custom footer for a club
+Re-design of a custom footer for Capital Club

 [Link to Work](https://capitalclubfooter.netlify.app/)